 Interest rate swaps are entered into between two counterparties, typically one on the "fixed leg" paying a fixed interest rate and one on the "floating leg" paying a floating rate based on a specified spread above a designated underlying rate, usually SOFR.
 Interest rate swaps are primarily used to limit or manage exposure to fluctuations in interest rates.
-The Company enters into interest rate swaps to help manage its exposure to interest rate risk and as an interest rate swaps dealer.
+The Company enters into interest rate swaps to help manage its exposure to interest rate risk.